 SC PLT Environmental Education Centers

-Project Learning Tree Environmental Education Centers promote collaborations that encourage long-term, high-quality environmental education programing.
-PLT EE Centers increase opportunities for PLT activities and outreach to impact a larger number of diverse communities.
-South Carolina has 7 PLT Environmental Education Centers across our state.
-For more information, please view SC Project Learning Tree Environmental Education Centers.
+SC Project Learning Tree Environmental Education Centers promote collaborations that encourage long-term, high-quality environmental education programing.
+SC PLT EE Centers increase opportunities for PLT professional development events and outreach to impact a larger number of diverse communities.
+Free educational kits are available at the centers to help increase educator’s implementation of PLT.
+South Carolina has 7 PLT Environmental Education Centers located across the state.
+For more information, please view the SC Project Learning Tree Environmental Education Centers webpage.

-SC PLT Jerry L. Shrum Outstanding Educator of the Year Award
+SC PLT Jerry L. Shrum Leadership in Education Award

-Nominations are being accepted for the 2021 Jerry L. Shrum Outstanding Educator of the Year through June 15.
+Nominations are being accepted for the 2024 SC PLT Jerry L. Shrum Leadership in Education Award through June 30.